rischanlab/indexed_journals/README.md

 ### Contributions

-To add more, or editing something errors, or updating informations, you can easily fork this project and modify it and then make a `pull requests` or `open issues` any time.
+To contribute in this repo, adding more, editing something errors, updating informations, you can easily fork this project and modify it and then make a `pull requests` or `open issues` any time.

 ### List of SCI, SCIE Journals and Conferences